cloudfoundry/diego-release/README.md

    Created out/diegoCA.crt
    ```

-   The manifest property `properties.diego.etcd.ca_cert` should be set to the certificate in `out/diegoCA.crt`
+   The manifest properties `properties.diego.etcd.ca_cert` and `properties.diego.bbs.ca_cert` should be set to the certificate in `out/diegoCA.crt`.

 3. Create and sign a certificate for the etcd server.
    ```